xylous/settle/doc/SETTLE_MANUAL.md

 - `-c | --create <TITLE>` - create a new Zettel with the provided title.
-If the `--project` flag is provided, then make it part of that project; if not, then add it to the main Zettelkasten project
+If the `--project` flag is provided, then make it part of that project; if not, then add it to the main Zettelkasten project.
+This operation may only fail if there is already an entry in the database with the same title.

 - `-u | --update <PATH>` - update a note's metadata, given its path (relative or absolute) on the filesystem.
 If the file is not part of the Zettelkasten or